 GeneCards Summary for PPP2CA Gene

 PPP2CA (Protein Phosphatase 2 Catalytic Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Dopamine metabolism and p70S6K Signaling.
+Among its related pathways are Activated TLR4 signalling and Regulation of retinoblastoma protein.
 GO annotations related to this gene include hydrolase activity and protein C-terminus binding.
 An important paralog of this gene is PPP2CB.